 Boundary Dam Spillway No. 1 TDG Modifications

-After major safety considerations were taken surrounding modifications made to the spillways in 2016, it was decided that the TDG (total dissolved gas) was too high and affecting the fish downstream and the spillway surface should be returned to as near its original condition as possible.
+After extensive consideration surrounding modifications made to the spillways in 2016, it was determined that the total dissolved gas (TDG) was too high, this was affecting the fish downstream.
+It was determeined that the spillway surface should be returned to as near its original condition as possible.

 IMCO was contracted by Seattle City Light to complete the removal of TDG modifications previously installed on the spillway.
-This included removing ramps and roughness elements embedded in the spillway concrete, decommissioning post tensioned anchors, removal of stainless-steel ramps, reinforced concrete infill to match the pre-TDG modification spillway surface, spill containment, and other environmental controls.
+This included removing ramps and roughness elements embedded in the spillway concrete, decommissioning post tensioned anchors, and removing stainless-steel ramps.
+Crews also installed reinforced concrete infill to match the pre-TDG modification spillway surface and placed spill containment, and other environmental controls.

-Boundary Dam now has a safer spillway design, less mist impacting the effectiveness of sensors, and less TDG environmental impacts downstream.
+This project provided a safer spillway design at Boundary Dam, with less mist impacting the effectiveness of sensors, and the project decreased environmental impacts downstream due to TDG.